Growth-Kinetics/diffmem_sample_memory/memories/contexts/dr_jekylls_residence.md

     ↳ **Access:** Reached via a flight of stairs at the far end of the theatre, through a door covered in red baize.
     ↳ **Description:** A large room furnished with "glass presses," a cheval-glass (full-length mirror), and a business table.
 A fire burns in the grate.
     ↳ **View:** Three dusty windows, barred with iron, look out onto the court.
-    ↳ **Significance:** This is Jekyll's private study within the laboratory complex, where he secludes himself.
-It is where Utterson finds him "deathly sick" after the Carew murder and where Utterson suspects the "Hyde" letter was actually written.
+    ↳ **Significance:** This is Jekyll's private study within the laboratory complex.
+It is where Utterson finds him "deathly sick" after the Carew murder and suspects the "Hyde" letter was written.
+During his final period of seclusion, this room becomes his prison; Poole reports that Jekyll confines himself to it entirely, sometimes even sleeping there.
 /END 🔬 **Laboratory & Cabinet Interior**

 /START